bladealec/mls_stats/README.md

 # MLS SQL Exercise (still in production; not finished)

 This repository contains an SQL exercise based on Major League Soccer (MLS) data.
-The exercise involves answering various questions about the MLS data using PostgreSQL and pgAdmin.
-You will also find a data dictionary and an entity-relationship diagram (ERD) to provide an understanding of the database structure.
+The exercise involves answering various questions about the MLS data using PostgreSQL and pgAdmin..

 ## Instructions